System Operations Committee

 Steering Group Operations works closely with Steering Group Operational Framework and develops pan-European methodologies and regulatory reports as required by the European Network Codes and Clean Energy Package.

 The aim of the Steering Group Strategy is to define and develop operational strategies for the SOC to meet future challenges and changes in the power sector beyond the day-to-day operations.
-The main focus is the coordination of the power system operation: between TSOs, with DSOs and inter-sectorial.
+The main focus is the coordination of the power system operation: between TSOs, Regional Coordination, with DSOs and inter-sectorial.

 Steering Group Strategy supports SOC in the assessment of infrastructure, regulatory or technological developments and their impact in the operation, making proposals that fits with the SOC target of security, resilience and efficiency in the power system operation.
 The main tasks of the group are: